khansubhan95/khansubhan95.github.io/index.md

 icon: far fa-address-card
 cms: included
 ---
 Hey👋!
 I'm Subhan.
-I am located in Chicago, Illinois.
+I am a Cloud Engineer working in Chicago, Illinois.

 Some things you can do: